HTSolution/Ushahidi-plugin-kmlfilter/README.md

 		.
 'WHERE incident_active = 1 '.$incident_id_in.' '
 	.
 'GROUP BY '.$groupby_date_text;

-in application/controllers/json.php inside function timeline() and above the $query add
+in controllers/json.php under function timeline() and add

 	Event::run('ushahidi_filter.timeline_update_query', $incident_id_in);